ami-arkhan/study/codes/sorting/bubble-sort/README.md

   - Bubble sort implemented with **array** or **doubly linked** list does not require extra space as sorting is done on given input data area.
   - It is faster while implemented with **array** rather than **linked list**.
     - Unlike arrays, linked list nodes may not be adjacent in memory.
     - Unlike arrays, random access in linked list is not possible.
-Quick Sort requires a lot of this kind of access.
+Bubble Sort requires a lot of this kind of access.
 In linked list to access i’th index, we have to travel each and every node from the head to i’th node as we don’t have continuous block of memory.
 Therefore, the overhead increases for quick sort.
   - If **doubly linked list** is used, it is easy to compare with adjacent value and move the node to correct position.
 Similar like **array**.

 ![picture alt](https://github.com/ami-arkhan/study-materials/blob/master/codes/sorting/bubble-sort/bubble_sort.gif "Bubble Sort")